-Badger State Games: Held annually in January in Mosinee for all skill levels.
+Badger State Games: Held annually in January at Marathon Park & Greenheck for all skill levels.

-Timberline Basic Skills Competition (Weston): Held in mid-March.
+Timberline Basic Skills Competition: Held in March.
 Watch for information on the bulletin board, email and our website.

 Hodag Skate Classic: Held annually in April.
 Watch for information on the bulletin board, email and our website.